jbk2/fakebook/README.md

 ### Next ToDos:
 - Enable followers
 - Update follow buttons to check whether being followed already
+- Do not list current_user in users index
+-
 - Create User profile page - contains profile info and all of their posts
 - Create Users#index page
 - Enable comments on posts